Labs

 • Prompt-injection scrubber

-Sanitise user-supplied context (clipboard, email body, OCR'd image, web page) before it joins the prompt.
-Detect override patterns ("ignore previous"), role-confusion, hidden instructions in markdown links.
+Sanitises user-supplied context (clipboard, email body, OCR'd image, web page) before it joins the prompt.
+Detects override patterns ("ignore previous"), role confusion, system tag injection, prompt-leak probes, suspicious markdown and zero-width characters.
+Two-layer mitigation: a defensive prefix plus an "untrusted" wrapper the model is asked to treat as data.

 • Output filter hooks

-Pluggable filters between model output and UI render: toxic content, leaked system prompts, hallucinated PII, secret patterns (API keys, tokens).
+Pluggable filters between model output and UI render: secret patterns (API keys, tokens) today; toxic content, leaked system prompts, and hallucinated PII as follow-ups.
 Fails open by default; app opts in to each filter.

 • Multi-model agreement-as-trust